FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/upgrade-guide.md

 Original issue:
 https://github.com/FACT-Finder-Web-Components/ff-web-components/issues/50

-WebComponents requires configuring the targeted FACT-Finder version.
+WebComponents requires configuring the targeted FactFinder version.
-If the version is set to `ng`, the `api` attribute becomes relevant because FACT-Finder NG updates its API from time to time.
+If the version is set to `ng`, the `api` attribute becomes relevant because FactFinder NG updates its API from time to time.

 This is usually done through the `ff-communication` element:
 ```html